walmartlabs/concord-website/docs/plugins-v2/mocks.md

 In `mainTest`, we set up a mock to only intercept `myTask.myMethod` calls with input argument `1`.
 When these parameter match, the mock replaces the task's output with `result: 42`

-- Example: Mocking a Task Method with Multiple Arguments:
+### Example: Mocking a Task Method with Multiple Arguments

 ```yaml
 flows:
   main:
     - expr: ${myTask.myMethod(1, 'someComplexVariableHere')}
       out: taskResult

   mainTest:
     - set:
         mocks: